zenlex/persblog/content/blog/abyss/index.md

 date: "2022-03-16T22:12:03.284Z"
 description: "A reflection on a glowing tree of knowledge and curiosity"
 ---

-# Get in losers, we're going to the abyss
 A case study in learning by collecting curious friends and doing something together that none of you know how to *or the "you made your bed now lie in it" school of creative learning*